cheng10/PythonExerciseBook/README.md

     > just use random number

 3. **ex02** Save the codes generated above to relational Database like MySQL.
-    > use PostgreSQl, use psycopg2
+    > use PostgreSQl, psycopg2

 4. **ex03** Save the codes generated above to non-relational Database like Redis.
+    > use Redis, redis-py